Skip to main content

 Up until this point, the language laboratory has consisted of learning logs that guide students to meet the learning objectives through the use of outside sources.
 The main disadvantage to this is that students have to take more independent responsibility for their own learning journeys.
 This is also the principal advantage.
 Admittedly, it is much easier for students to go to a publisher´s lab and just do exactly as they are told every day.
 However, each individual´s learning needs and styles are different.
 A more open homework arrangement allows students to experiment and find what works best for them.

 Another disadvantage is that the instructor can´t easily verify that the student has done everything he or she was supposed to.
 One can rely on the honor system and emphasize to students that if they do not put in the effort, they will not get the results they are looking for.
 Students may feel at first that filling out the learning log is busy work, but the instructor can make it clear that if they use it to their advantage in a reflective and critical way, it should serve them well.
+Not only should their grades reflect the work they put in, but their confidence with engaging with the language according to their personal goals and preferences should as well.

 Language teaching methodology and teaching philosophy